The ultimate destination for authentic tribal art, culture, music, food & untold adventure

 Revel in traditional heritage

-Hosted by the peace loving Galo tribe of Leparada, one of the 26 major tribes of Arunachal Pradesh who are known for their warm hospitality, BasCon is an amalgamation of Cultural, Rural, Eco, Culinary and Adventure tourism.
+Hosted by the peace loving Galo tribe of Leparada, one of the 26 major tribes of Arunachal Pradesh, BasCon is an amalgamation of Cultural, Rural, Eco, Culinary and Adventure tourism set in the backdrop a misty valley.

 The festival is supported by the Department of Tourism, Government of Arunachal Pradesh